terror/mcgill.courses/README.md

 $ cargo run -- --source=courses.json serve
 ```

-Refer to `.env.example` for what environment variables need to be set.
+Refer to `.env.example` and `client/.env.example` for what environment variables
+need to be set.

 _n.b._ The server command-line interface provides a load subcommand for scraping
 all courses from various McGill course information websites and building a JSON